Dsan10s/snake/README.md

 To run, simply open index.html in a web browser

+You can also point your browser to http://web.mit.edu/dsan/www/snake/

 # TODO Items:

 - Allow the snake's starting direction to be set to a different value from up.